rahimnagori/react-journey/Notes.md

 - Does sequence of the included script files (cdns - react, reactDOM, app.js) matters?
 - What is crossorigin on cdn files?
 - What is the difference between development and production files?
+- Git Vs GitHub Vs BitBucket?
+- npx vs npm

 # Notes

 - root.render() replaces any content in the root id.
 - React is called a library because it can be applied or work on a portion of an app or HTML.
+- React doesn't make our application fast.
+There are many other libraries and packages which makes our app fast.
+- npm doesn't have a full form. npm manage the JS packages.
+It doesn't have a full form.
+Node package manager is not a full form of it but it does manage JS packages.
+- package.json store the information of the packages installed in the application along with their version. ex: "dependency": "1.2.3".
+- package-lock.json keeps the record of the pacakges, their dependent packages and exact version of everything.
+- node_modules is the folder where all the installed dependencies are stored.
+When we install any dependency using npm, actual code of the dependency reside inside node_modules folder.
+- fetching React or any other dependency from cdn is a costly work.
+It needs a network call to fetch that dependency.
+- We should avoid using cdn and install it as a dependency.
+- Loading images is a costly work.
+- To make the application older browser compatible, use browserslist package.
+Refer: https://browserslist.dev/ -

+## npm init

+- npm init
+- This will generate a package.json file.
+- package.json is a configuration for npm.
+It consist of list of packages / dependencies which are installed along with their version information on the project.
+- A dependency / package can have it's dependent package as well and those depenedencies can have their own dependencies.
+- Every dependency has their own package.json and package-lock.json that manages it's dependencies.
+- The most important package in a project is a bundler.

+## bundler

+- A bundler helps minimize the code by chunking or bundling the code before pushing the code to production.
+- Some of the popular bundlers are: webpack, parcel, vite etc.
+- node_modules are exempted from code bundling.

+## Parcel

+- Parcel is a bundler and getting popular day by day.
+- To install it to the application execute: npm i -D parcel.
+- Bundler needs to be installed as a devDependency in the project, that means, it is only needed for the development work.
+- Parcel does the following:
+- Dev build
+- Local server
+- HMR - Hot module replacement
+- File watching algorithm - written in c++
+- Faster build using caching.
+- Does image optimization.
+- Does bundling, splittling and compresses the file.
+- It does consistent hasing.
+- Differential bundling - Supports the application for different old and new browsers.
+- Has support of https hence ssl testing can be done.
+- Tree shaking algorithm - Remove unused code in bundling.

+## .gitignore

+- gitignore file maintains a list of files & folders which we shouldn't push on GitHub.
+- We shouldn't push node_modules into the GitHub so we could add it in the .gitignore file.
+- package.json and package-lock.json shouldn't be .gitignore.

+## package.json

+- Configuration file for npm.
+- Contains the list of installed dependencies and devDependencies.
+- Dev dependencies are excluded from bundler.
+- Contains version details of the packages in this format "major-version"."minor-version"."patch-version".
+-